Neuroanesthesia Division

 Dr. Dunn is an Associate Professor of Anesthesiology and Neurological Surgery.
 Her clinical work focuses on the care of patients undergoing craniotomy and complex spine surgery, as well as general anesthesia.
 Her research interests are analgesia and postoperative pain management, sleep and fatigue and physician well-being.

 She is the recipient of a Foundation in Anesthesia Education and Research (FAER) Research in Education Grant studying interventions to improve anesthesiology resident wellness.
-She is a member of the American Society of Anesthesiologists Committee on Physician Well-being and Committee on Women and serves on the Editorial Boards for Anesthesia & Analgesia and the Journal of Neurosurgical Anesthesiology.
+She is a member of the American Society of Anesthesiologists Committee on Physician Well-being and Committee on Women and serves on the Editorial Boards for Anesthesia and Analgesia and the Journal of Neurosurgical Anesthesiology.

 Bhiken Ishwarlal Naik, MBBCh, MSCR